 #1.
 Show up early.

 Especially if this is your first class – get there early to meet the instructor and see what type of equipment that you will be using.
 Even if you are not able to go into the room because there is a class in session – you can get an idea about the class format, the flow of the class, music and energy level.
 Also, use this early time to meet the instructor and they will be happy to let you know what is on the menu for that day and show you equipment that you may have not used before.
+It could be a Silver Sneakers gym or another big setup.
+Either way you should still get acclimated.
 Lastly, getting there early allows you to sign any paperwork that has to be done before your first class.

 #2.
 Let the coach know of any injuries or restrictions that you have.